Why Shopify Wins in 2026 (Why Small Business Should Care)

 The 2026 POS updates are significant.
 Shopify released new POS Hub hardware, expanded Tap to Pay so your phone becomes a card terminal, added same-day delivery through an Uber Direct integration, and introduced QR code payments for in-store checkout.
 Offline revenue on Shopify grew 27% in 2025, and with these tools it's easy to see why.

 For businesses running separate systems for in-store and online (which, honestly, is most of the businesses I talk to), this is the single biggest unlock.
 Unified commerce isn't a buzzword when it means you stop losing margin to disconnected systems.
-We'll cover POS in full detail later in this series.
+See our Shopify POS deep dive for the full picture.

 Where Shopify Wins